 Analysis: Institutional Dishonesty

 The cohort default rate (CDR) according to the ED is “the percentage of a school’s borrowers who enter repayment on certain FFEL or Direct Loan Program loans during a particular federal fiscal year… and default or meet other specified conditions prior to the end of the second following fiscal year.”
-Schools with high cohort default rates can be sanctioned, lose eligibility to participate in federal loan programs, or other consequences.
+Schools with high cohort default rates can be sanctioned, lose eligibility to participate in federal loan programs, or have other consequences.
 Therefore, it is in an institution’s best interest to have low cohort default rates.
 Unfortunately, many colleges with high default rates try to lower the rates by abusing the forbearance option for loans.
 The forbearance option is meant for the benefit of the student, not the institution.
 In 2017, Navient, one of the largest student loan servicing companies in the US, was found to have collected $4 billion in interest charges incurred by multiple forbearance periods being used by borrowers.

 Analysis: Dishonesty in Loan Servicing

 Seventy percent of complaints about the companies servicing student loans are related to mismanagement and deliberate deception.
 Many students are unaware that they are eligible for income-driven repayment plans on federal loans as required by law and servicers frequently fail to assist them.
 Instead, borrowers are frequently placed in suspended payment options that rack up interest instead of income-driven repayment plans.
 Additionally, borrowers frequently enroll in plans their servicers tell them are eligible for Public Service Loan Forgiveness.
 They make payments for many years only to be denied when they apply because they were not enrolled in a qualifying repayment plan.
-Service providers also fail to explain that loan consolidation restarts the progress a borrower makes towards loan forgiveness.
+Service providers also fail to explain that loan consolidation restarts the progress a borrower makes toward loan forgiveness.

 - In 2015, less than 6% of eligible borrowers of FFELP loans were enrolled in income-driven repayment plans compared to nearly 30% of borrowers with loans made directly by the Department of Education.